 - Small, barely-there flakes

-While flakes are much less likely from a dry scalp alone, Perkovic says that very small flakes are possible as a result of extreme dryness, just as they are on your face during the harshest seasons of the year.
+According to Marina Perkovic, a stylist and scalp expert at Eliut Salon, very small flakes may occur as a result of extreme dryness, just as they can appear on your face during the harshest seasons of the year.

 Prevention & Treatment